DanielBMarkham/easyam/readme.md

 Bug reports automatically go to the people with the most expertise in that area of the system.

-Static analysis tools can provide hints to which features to develop ahead of others -- the ones that address the most architectural risk and customer value.
+Static analysis tools provide hints to which features to develop ahead of others -- the ones that address the most architectural risk and customer value.

-Dashboards and Information Radiators can be created and automatically updated based on tool output.
+Done correctly, seven or eight 200-300 line structured analysis files contain the same information as 50-100 times that amount using traditional formats

 ##Usage
-"easyam" in a directory of your choice that includes Analysis information.
-In an empty directory it creates the target directories Behavior, Structure, Supplemental, and Meta directories.

-It will compile everything in that directory and subdirectories with the ".amin" extension.
-Consolidated files will be created with an ".amout" extension.

-Regular code tools can be used with these notes: git, CI/CD tools, etc.
+The easyam compiler *is* the code.
+The default executable takes a target directory and compiles all of the files in that directory ending in .amin

+In the target directory it creates a set of files with the .amout format

+These files can be reused.
+The system eats its own output.
+That is, whatever the program puts out, it can also consume.

+All of these files representing conversations, work, and questions can be accessed, changed, and compiled directly alongside all of the other technology in the project, using tools like git, subversion, Maven, etc. Easyam should be part of every project's build pipeline.

 Note that the compilation process enforces rules on the notes.
 It is possible to "break" the analysis build.
-Good practices would be checking out notes (or creating a new note), adding/modifying, then compiling the results to see if any conflicts were created.
-Future versions may add realtime compile-as-you type capability.
+For example, nobody should be allowed to add a thousand items to any team's backlog.

+It is expected that dozens of new tools can use this code to input easyam output and create enterprise products: team/program backlogs, release plans, feature team groupings, prioritized backlogs based on business impact, bug reports prioritized by customer value, user story cards, PI planning cards, etc.